 Los Angeles & Orange County Malpractice Defense

-At the law offices of Samuel Walker, we understand that malpractice in the legal, medical and other professional industries can be a stressful time with severe consequences for our client’s and their families.
+At Walker Law Corporation, we understand that malpractice in the legal, medical and other professional industries can be a stressful time with severe consequences for our client’s and their families.
 When obtaining legal guidance from us, we will thoroughly examine the evidence and help you determine the best path forward to ensure an appropriate course of legal action or settlement for you and your loved ones.

 If you or a loved one believe that you have received substandard care from any professional and you would like to learn more about your legal rights and the possibility of seeking compensation for your loss/injuries you may contact us for a free consultation.
 Time is of the essence and there are applicable time limits which will prevent you from initiating legal action if you do not contact at attorney in time to file your claim before the expiration of the Statute of Limitations.